Weekly Gem #50 Have a gneiss day

 Africa stayed for a good while, then drifted east.
 The Devils Backbone remained well underground for another 200 million years, until the Appalachian mountains rose again (the previous mountain ranges that formed here, as high as the Himalayas, were eroded away, leaving a flat plain).
 Roughly 50 million years ago, the entire area lifted.

 Presumably because of millions of years of pressure from the Southeast, the hard quartzite got stacked and pressed into perpendicular rows, running roughly NE to SW.
 As the geology lifted, hard metamorphic rocks, like quartzite and gneiss, were left behind and softer rocks eroded away.
 Zoom out on the map, using satellite view, and you can see the ridges formed by the metamorphic rock, separated by valleys where softer rock used to lie.
+These run from central Pennsylvania to Birmingham, Alabama.
 Notice the massive curves where entire sections of crust bent while they were deep enough underground to behave like taffy.
-Then it all lifted at the same time (geologically speaking).
+Then it all lifted at the same time (geologically speaking), and those curves remained.

 Now, the last piece of the puzzle.
 The only reason we see this particular rock is that there was some sort of a weak spot way back when.
 Knapp creek mostly runs 'with the grain' of the Appalachians, but at this spot it runs 'across the grain.'
 50 million years ago it found a crack, cut across the quartzite, and has been carving away ever since.
 This is one of the few naturally occurring east to west slices across an Appalachian mountain ridge, and it's this slice across the ridge that allows us to see the Devil's Backbone.